 You’ve probably read this fact over and over again – indoor air quality is typically five times more toxic than outdoor air quality.
 There is an abundance of reasons why this is true, but there is one cause that many people never even consider – the carpet in your home.

 Older carpet catches all sorts of pollutants that get tracked indoors on the bottom of your shoes.
-However, new carpet is the huge culprit.
-The number of toxins in new carpet, padding and adhesives may surprise you.
+However, new carpet is a huge culprit.
+The number of toxins in new carpet, padding, and adhesives may surprise you.

-Most new carpets also contain known carcinogens, such as p-Dichlorobenzene, in addition other chemicals which have been shown to cause hallucinations, nerve damage and respiratory illness.
-On top of that, carpets are often treated with more toxic compounds during production, which may include artificial dyes, brighteners, flame retardants, moth proofing (which is neurotoxic) and stain repellent.
+Most new carpets also contain known carcinogens, such as p-Dichlorobenzene, in addition to other chemicals that have been shown to cause hallucinations, nerve damage, and respiratory illness.
+On top of that, carpets are often treated with more toxic compounds during production, which may include artificial dyes, brighteners, flame retardants, mothproofing (which is neurotoxic), and stain repellent.